KJCollabs/BagIt2.0/README.md

 >
 > Used [React.js](https://reactjs.org/) Open-source JavaScript library for building user interfaces.
 >
-> Used [Ant Design](https://ant.design/components/overview/) Open-source JavaScript library for customizing React.
+> Used [Blueprint UI](https://blueprintjs.com/docs/) Open-source JavaScript library for customizing React.
 >
-> Used [Firebase](https://firebase.google.com/docs) A secure login platform.
+> Used [Auth0](https://auth0.com/docs/) A secure login platform.
+>
+> Used [CirleCi](https://circleci.com/) modern continuous integration and continuous delivery (CI/CD) platform.
+>
+> Used [Code Climate](https://codeclimate.com/) provides automated code review for test coverage, maintainability and more so that you can save time and merge with confidence.

 ## 📽️ The following animation demonstrates the application's functionality: